Solar Panel Insurance: How Solar Panels Affect Home Insurance

 Damaged Roof From Installation

-Installing solar panel systems on your roof can possibly damage if you don’t work with licensed and experienced solar installation teams.
-If a contractor damages your home, your homeowners insurance may not cover this damage, leaving you to pay out of pocket for the repairs.
+Installing solar panel systems on your roof may cause damage if you don’t work with licensed and experienced solar installation teams.
+If a contractor damages your home, your homeowners insurance may not cover this damage.
+That leaves you to pay out of pocket for the repairs.

-The only way to know if your damages are covered is to reach out to your insurer.
-They’ll let you know if this particular damage is a covered peril.
-However, if you choose to partner with a reputable installation team, they will ensure that there is no damage to your roof during the installation process.
+The only way to know whether your policy covers the damage is to reach out to your insurer.
+They’ll let you know if that particular damage is a covered peril.
+However, if you partner with a reputable installation team, they’ll ensure no damage to your roof occurs during the installation process.

 Going solar is one of the most environmentally responsible choices you can make.
-But make sure you look into additional coverage if you notice your homeowners insurance policy does not adequately cover your solar panels.
+But you should look into additional coverage if you notice your homeowners insurance policy doesn’t adequately cover your solar panels.

-Freedom Solar can help with the purchase and installation process if you’re currently in the market for a solar energy system for your home.
-Our licensed and insured solar panel professionals will ensure that your solar panels are correctly installed on your home.
+Solar panel company Freedom Solar can help with the purchase and installation process if you’re looking for a home solar installation.
+Our licensed and insured solar panel professionals ensure technicians correctly install solar panels on your home.

-Contact us today by calling +1 (800) 504-2337 or complete our online inquiry form to begin your free consultation!
+Contact us today by calling (800) 504-2337, or complete our online inquiry form.
+We’re ready to start your free consultation!

 Featured image via Pixabay